iPhone Lagging: 10 Solutions to Make iPhone Smooth Again

 Therefore, you’ll have to wipe out these junk files, and one efficient way to do so is by using the Dr.Fone - Data Eraser tool.
 Why is it termed as efficient?

-Effective tool to clear system junk data in your iPhone
+An effective tool to clear system junk data in your iPhone

 - Makes use of a military-grade algorithm to wipe off your data permanently.

-- It can access private data that is both there and that which was deleted then wipe it off completely.
+- It can access private data that is both there and that which was deleted, then wipe it off completely.

-- The interface is very simple to understand.
+- The interface is straightforward to understand.

 So, how can you wipe off junk files with Dr.Fone?